Skip to Main Content

 Ownership of work

 Anything published by The Daily Illini becomes the sole property of The Daily Illini and cannot be reprinted or redistributed without permission.
-The Daily Illini has the right to republish, redistribute or use the printed, posted or broadcast material in any way it deems appropriate.
+The Daily Illini has the right to republish, redistribute or use printed, posted or broadcast material in any way it deems appropriate.
 Executive editors can decide how to handle unpublished but submitted work.
-Employees may not, under any circumstance, sell any materials produced by The Daily Illini or republish materials for other media organizations or personal Web sites, including, but not limited to, blogs.
-All decisions concerning copyrights are deferred to the Publisher and General Manager of Illini Media Company.
-Comments left on any Web site maintained by The Daily Illini are the equivalent of submitted content and may be reused or republished.
+Employees may not, under any circumstance, sell any materials produced by The Daily Illini or republish materials for other media organizations or personal websites, including, but not limited to, blogs or other forms of non-personal social media.
+All decisions concerning copyrights are deferred to the Business Manager and Chief Executive Officer of Illini Media Company.
+Comments left on any website maintained by The Daily Illini are the equivalent of submitted content and may be reused or republished.

 Contest and honors